Lynn meets up with Mike, unaware of his bad past.

 "No, Mike.
 If you don't want to take me home then I'll just walk on my own but I've got to go."
 I made my way to the office door but stopped when I heard the rattle of keys.

 "Stop messing about, Mike.
 I'll get in trouble if I don't get home soon."
 Panic was turning to dread.
 I kept biting on my bottom lip, checking my watch though I knew the time, and scratching my arm though I had no itch.
 If he approached me I would fight.
 Fight as my father taught me when I was a child.

 "Get in trouble.
 Maybe in more ways than one."
 Mike laughed before continuing.
 "You know I've never been out with a Lynn before.
 Have you got a middle name?"

 "No, just Lynn.
 Lynn McLean."
 Mike was not a boy he was a man, a strong well-built man and I wondered if my punches would have any effect or would they just make him angry.
 I wanted to run but there was nowhere for me to run.
 A great fear and panic was building up inside of me.

 However, the look of menace on Mike's face changed to a look of concern.
 "Lynn McLean and you live near the Meadowview Estate."

 "Yes, he's my dad."
 I struggled to get the words out as I trembled close to tears.
 "Why, do you know him?"

-"No, but I think my dad knows him."
+"No, I think my dad knows him."
 He looked at the clock.
 "Bloody hell look at the time.
-I'm sorry we've had such a great night that I didn't realise it was that late.
+I'm sorry we've had such a great night I didn't realise it was that late.
 Come on we'd better forget the coffee and get you home."